Koushikmani/sofar/README.md

        sudo apt install ros-humble-nav2* ros-humble-turtlebot3*

-   Use this command for installing the packages needed for the assignment and clone the package from the [Github Pages](https://github.com/Koushikmani/sofar.git) .After installing the packages needed build the package with the command.
+   Use this command for installing the packages needed for the assignment and clone the package from the [Main Package](https://github.com/Koushikmani/sofar.git) .After installing the packages needed build the package with the command.

       '''
          colcon build